cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 jump <when branch for maximal when value address>
 ```

 The jump table is put in front of the `when` branches.
 Original conditions in front of each processed `when` branch are removed.
 Each `when` branch jumps to the end of the case expression as usual.
 The bodies of `when` branches are moved into correct places inside the case expression when possible, to avoid unnecessary jumps.
+On `experimental` level, the bodies of `when` branches may be duplicated to several suitable places to avoid even more jumps at the cost of additional code size increase.
+This optimization usually only kicks in for small branch bodies, since for larger code increases, a better performing solution can be achieved by a different segment arrangement.

 To build the jump table, the minimum and maximum value of existing `when` branches are determined first.
 Values outside this range are handled by the `else` branch (if there isn't an explicit `else` branch in the case statement, the `else` branch just jumps to the end of the case expression).
 Values inside this range are mapped to a particular `when` branch, or, if the value doesn't correspond to any of the `when` branches, to the `else` branch.

 The first two instructions in the example above (`jump lessThan`, `jump greaterThan`) handle the cases where the input value lies outside the range supported by the jump table.
 The `op add @counter` instruction then transfers the control to the corresponding specific jump in the jump table and consequently to the proper `when` branch.

-The jump table executes at most four instructions on each case expression execution (less if the input value lies outside the supported range).
+A basic jump table executes at most four instructions on each case expression execution (less if the input value lies outside the supported range).
 We've mentioned above that the original case statement executes half of the conditional jumps on average.
 This means that converting the case expression to a jump table only makes sense when there are at least eight conditional jumps in the case expression.

 Notes: